karol-dubas/MultithreadingCSharp/README.md

 1. Standard .NET collections aren't thread-safe, try to break few and check what happens

-1. What happens if `Task.WhenAny` returns the first completed task and the next task throws an exception or `Task.WhenALl`?
+1. What happens if `Task.WhenAny` returns the first completed task and the next task throws an exception or `Task.WhenAll`?

+2. `Task.WhenAll` exceptions and `Parallel` [link](https://code-maze.com/csharp-execute-multiple-tasks-asynchronously/)

-1. Explore the benefits of `ConfigureAwait(false)`
+3. Explore the benefits of `ConfigureAwait(false)`

-1. Is async method with no await started like Task.Run?
+4. Is async method with no await started like Task.Run?

     ```cs
     using var cts = new CancellationTokenSource();